xue2sheng/sslQuickfix/README.md

 Reusing previous code, this subtask aims at [checking our own certificates](checkcert/README.md) and at running a simple connection with them.
 Take into account this subsection is very dependent upon your concrete operating system.

 Some strange issue detected about settings objects; it looks like only 'default' certification configurations make it to SSL utility classes.

+## Both roles: acceptor and initiator in the same binary